daffeyd/Smart-City-Health-Protocol-System/README.md

 # Smart City Health Protocol System

-This project helps environtment developer to control some place in one area, this system detecting the violation of not wearing a mask, and count the capacity person in one place, this system also can make a report to nearby officer by Telegram Bot to make further action.
+This project helps environment developer to control several places in one area, this system will detect the violation of not wearing a mask and count the capacity of people in one place.
+This system can also file a report to nearby officer by Telegram Bot to make further action.

 ![Project Image](Assets/cover.png)